aboerzel/Traffic-Sign-Classifier/README.md

 The distribution is still not optimal, but much better than before.
 Unfortunately, some classes are very poorly represented, but it makes no sense to use even fewer images because as a rule of thumb you should have at least 1000 images per class to get a good trainig result.

 I trained and tested the network once with and once without adjusting the number of pictures.
-Although I achieved better training and validation results without the adjustment, the network worked better with the alignment during the test.
+Although I achieved better training and validation results without the adjustment, the network worked better with the adjustment during the test.

 ![alt text][class_distribution_2]